RowanRishe/FlowRET/README.md

 StartStep.java: Prints a message to indicate the process has started.

-CheckPrescriptionsStep.java: Simulates checking a database for prescriptions that require LSA, using a hard coded string.
-It sets the LSAPrescriptions variable to a sample value.
+CheckPrescriptionsStep.java: Simulates checking a database for prescriptions that require SLA, using a hard coded string.
+It sets the SLAPrescriptions variable to a sample value.

 SendNotificationStep.java: Reads the prescriptions and the current notification count, increments the count, updates the variable, and prints the notification message.